 Join us on a delightful journey to the Emerald Isle.
 Your visit will take you to some of Ireland’s most treasured landmarks: You will visit Dublin; Blarney Castle, famous for its Blarney Stone; the spectacular Cliffs of Moher and Bunratty Castle.
 You will even visit Galway Bay!

-You will be accommodated in good 3 star hotels.
-Breakfast is also included each day.
+During your vacation, you will be accommodated in good 3 or 4 star hotels.
+Irish breakfast is also included each day.
+Your holiday also includes 3 dinners.
 Previous tours to Ireland sold out very quickly.
-Booking early therefore is your only guarantee of space on this holiday!
+This new 13 day holiday to Ireland is sure to be popular.
+Booking early therefore is your only guarantee of space on this adventure!

 This afternoon you will depart on your overnight flights from Ottawa to Dublin.